ABOUT

 Welcome to the Institute for Contemporary Art

-The Institute for Contemporary Art at Virginia Commonwealth University is a non-collecting institution that showcases a slate of changing exhibitions, performances and programs.
-The ICA is a place to explore new ideas, providing an open forum for dialogue and collaboration across the region and the world.
-As a part of VCU’s School of the Arts, the ICA mirrors the increasing emphasis on cross-disciplinary studies and has created a new environment for artists and scholars from around the world to test ideas.
-As a university-wide resource, the ICA links campus, community and contemporary artists by supporting local creative communities, engaging an international network of contemporary artists and organizations and encouraging collaborations with VCU departments, faculty, students and the broader community.
+The Institute for Contemporary Art at Virginia Commonwealth University is a non-collecting institution that showcases a changing slate of exhibitions, performances, and programs.
+With a mission to listen, create, and make art public, the ICA is a place to explore new ideas, providing an open forum for dialogue and collaboration across the region and the world.
+Opened in 2018 in the LEED Gold–certified, Steven Holl–designed Markel Center, the ICA is a part of VCU’s School of the Arts, linking the campus and the city of Richmond to an international network of contemporary artists and organizations, and encouraging working partnerships with VCU departments, faculty, students, and the broader community.
+ICA admission is free and open to all.

 About VCU and VCUarts